DeepDeepDeep/LoLEsportsWatcher/README.md

 4. Click on "Load unpacked" and select the folder where you cloned or downloaded the repository

 # Usage
-The extension will automatically check for upcoming matches every 5 minutes and open a new window if it is about to start.
-When the match finishes, the extension will close the window.
+The extension periodically checks for new matches every five minutes and automatically opens a new window when a match is about to begin in less than 10 minutes.
+Once the match is over, the extension will close the window.
-Click on the extension icon in the top right corner of Chrome to see the list of upcoming matches.

-Add the lolesports site to your active sites list if you have Memory Saver on:
+If you have the Memory Saver (Chrome/Edge/Firefox...etc)feature enabled, add lolesports.com to the exclusion:

 ![image](https://user-images.githubusercontent.com/54153890/235549499-8a3fc579-006d-4006-bde0-4fad08c6b265.png)